 Substitutions

-Below you’ll find a list of substitutions that will work well in this double chocolate baked oats recipe.
+Below you’ll find a list of substitutions that will work well in this protein-baked oats recipe.

 If you try something different out, please leave a comment below letting us all know how it turned out!